awsdocs/amazon-s3-userguide/doc_source/S3LensJavaExamples.md

 }
 ```

-### Update default S3 Storage Lens configuration with Advanced Metrics and Recommendations<a name="S3UpdateStorageLensConfigurationAdvancedJava"></a>
+### Update the default S3 Storage Lens configuration with advanced metrics and recommendations<a name="S3UpdateStorageLensConfigurationAdvancedJava"></a>

-**Example Update default S3 Storage Lens configuration with Advanced Metrics and Recommendations**
+**Example Update the default S3 Storage Lens configuration with advanced metrics and recommendations**

 ```
 package aws.example.s3control;